Plastiglomerate: Origin

-Plastiglomerates form along shorelines where natural sedimentary grains and organic debris are agglutinated by melted plastic created during campfire burning.
-They have been reported from Kamilo Beach on the island of Hawaii.
+Plastiglomerates form along shorelines where natural sedimentary grains and organic debris are agglutinated by melted plastic.
+They can be created during campfire burning, as has been reported from Kamilo Beach on the island of Hawaii, or during hot weather, as is the case on Trindade Island.

 Depositional environment

 Plastiglomerate could potentially form a marker horizon of human pollution on the geologic record. and may survive as future fossils.
 Plastiglomerate may also conceivably form in plastic-polluted regions affected by lava flows or forest fires.
 They have been found on the surface as well as beneath the sand.
 This suggests that plastiglomerates are being actively deposited into the sedimentary record.
 Some geophysicists and geologists speculate that plastiglomerates will not persist in the fossil record, however, or that they might "reve to a source of oil from whence they came, given the right conditions of burial".

 "In situ" plastiglomerate forms where plastic melts and fills in rock cavities.
 "Clastic" plastiglomerate are smaller solitary pieces that form where larger fused items become fragmented by waves.
-Plastiglomerate is more dense than particles that are solely composed of plastic, which gives them greater potential to become buried and preserved in the rock record.
+Plastiglomerate is denser than particles that are solely composed of plastic, which gives them greater potential to become buried and preserved in the rock record.